Riley Technologies: Other racing

 A derivative of the Riley Daytona Prototype chassis is also raced in the GT300 class of SuperGT as the Mooncraft Shiden.

 In April 2008 Riley Technologies announced plans to build a track day car to meet the growing demand for high-performance vehicles for use at private track facilities.
 The newest Riley will utilize a mid-engine crate motor with over 500 hp and is designed to minimize operating costs normally associated with operating a race car.

 Riley Technologies built the Chevrolet Camaro GS.R that competed in the Continental Tire Sports Car Challenge in the early 2010s.

 In 2019, Riley entered the IMSA Michelin Pilot Challenge with a Mercedes-AMG GT4 with drivers Jim Cox and Dylan Murry, finishing 6th in points.
 The duo won the Daytona season opener with Jeroen Bleekemolen as third driver.

 Cox and Murry will continue with Riley in 2021, but switching to the LMP3 class of the IMSA WeatherTech Championship.

+Riley Technologies, through its associated team entries, has participated in other major endurance events such as the Rolex 24 at Daytona.
+In the 2026 edition, a Riley‑linked entry under the Myers Riley Motorsports name competed with a four-driver lineup which included Felipe Fraga, Jenson Altzman, Sheena Monk and former Formula One driver Romain Grosjean.
+The team drove a Ford Mustang GT3, but had to retire early due to severe damage sustained from contact with the Mercedes-AMG GT3 of team 75 Express, which impacted the steering of the car.